Wilderness Tour and Brown Bear Search – LEO, Military, Teacher Discount!

 More Experiences

-Guaranteed Whale Watching in the Icy Strait Point, Alaska Area
+Guaranteed Whale Watching - Near Icy Strait Point, Alaska - LEO, Military, Teacher Discount!

 We then board the boat and leave Hoonah Harbor.
 While traveling along the shorelines, sightings of bears, deer, coastal ducks and geese, blue heron, puffin, terns, cormorants, and more are common.
 In the water, you may get a chance to spot humpbacks, orca, sea otters, sea lions, porpoises, and seals.